Amroth beach is approximately 4km long south-facing beach and mostly sandy with a high water mark pebble bank.

 Car parks are in the village and at the west end of the beach.
 The beach caters for the disabled with specific parking along the sea-front and the beach is easily accessible via a slipway, also handy for boats.
 Shops are situated opposite the beach and a choice of restaurants, cafes and public houses nearby.

-Amroth Beach is a Blue Flag Beach and has been awarded a regional Seaside Award.
+Amroth Beach is a Blue Flag Beach.

 - Excellent: the highest classification meaning the water is cleanest